 In addition to two themed issues (for which we issue a Call for Papers), we publish one non-themed issue of around 6-7 articles a year, which means that only a small selection of the many articles submitted to Feminist Review are taken through peer-review and on to eventual publication.
 Yet this also means that those pieces we do support through this process are usually published within a year of submission, much more quickly than journals that accept a higher percentage of submissions.
-All non-themed submissions are blind reviewed by two collective editors in the first instance and a selection of full-length articles sent out for blind review by two external referees.
+All non-themed submissions are anonymize reviewed by two collective editors in the first instance and a selection of full-length articles sent out for anonymize review by two external referees.

 Articles should be 6,000-8,000 words in length while Open Space submissions should be up to 3,000 words.
 Word counts includes of abstract, main text, footnotes and references, Print a word count at the end of the text, together with the date of the manuscript.
 Provide an abstract of 200-300 words for articles (but not Open Space pieces), plus a list of up to six keywords suitable for indexing and abstracting services.